Maybe you plan to bring your prospecting to the next level with calls.

 1) Mojo’s Lead Manager & Zapier Integration

-With Mojo’s Lead Manager, you can create calling lists, create custom workflows, and organize contact data into custom groups.
+With Mojo’s Lead Manager, you can create calling lists, build custom workflows, and organize contact data into custom groups.

 It also provides you with a custom lead capture form.

-In the Lead Manager, you will find a calendar and scheduling tools so you can manage tasks, and follow up calls and appointments.
+In the Lead Manager, you will find a calendar and scheduling tools to manage tasks, follow-up calls, and appointments.

 Additionally, you can use customizable Q&A lead sheets.
-These types of sheets can help your team or yourself to be prepared for frequently asked questions during calls.
+These sheets can help your team or yourself prepare for frequently asked questions during calls.
 These will usually occur in time.